Hydyr Saparlyev

 Hydyr Saparlyev (Hydyr Muhammetberdiýewiç Saparlyýew), born 1958, is a Turkmen politician.
-He was deputy chairman of the Cabinet of Ministers of Turkmenistan.
+He was one of the deputy chairman of the Cabinet of Ministers of Turkmenistan.
 In 1982, he graduated from the Turkmen Polytechnic Institute in engineering and obtained a master's degree in technical sciences.
 In 2004, he was appointed minister of education of Turkmenistan and as of October 2005, ambassador of Turkmenistan to Armenia.
 In February 2007, he was re-appointed minister of education of Turkmenistan.
-On 16 March 2007 he was appointed deputy chair of the Cabinet of Ministers for education, science, health, culture, sports, and mass media.
+On 16 March 2007 he was appointed deputy chairman of the Cabinet of Ministers for education, science, health, culture, sports, and mass media.
 He held that position until 11 February 2011.